jarusll/the-logs/index.md

 Just learnt I can use service name instead of assigning static ips to containers.

+Linux administration is very vast so I have decided to constrain myself to practices.
+  * user management
+  * service management
+  * process management
+  * authentication

 # 2022-04-12

 ### Plan for today